 Our goal is to transfer the land to communal ownership, either as a corporation or land trust.
 At this stage, our mission and structure (legal, economic, power) are still developing and incomplete and will remain so until a few more committed pioneers join the creative process.
 Presently we have created and maintain a small scale, permaculture-based farm on 45 acres of land.
 In the upcoming seasons we plan to expand the infrastructure so an intentional community and/or more productive farm can thrive.

 We are looking for potential members as well as more apprentice type folks.
 For potential members, we prefer those with proficient skills tied to building/construction, sustainable agriculture, direct involvement with pioneering intentional communities, and/or some sort of monetary investment, though these are not requirements.
 If you are interested in become a part of Wild Folk Farm, please read about our history, land, and vision for the future.
 Applicants, though especially apprentice applicants, can also find pertinent information from the MOFGA Apprentice Description page.
 There is some overlapping information between both documents.
-The application deadline is February 28th, though we will begin the acceptance process and possible fill spots starting February 1st.

 We are trying to get the word out, so please send this information to any people or circles that might be interested!
 Also, if interested in learning about our rice project, click here.